 - Convince the team of the change.
 It is easy to say and hard to do.
 Unless you have strong management support, it can be impossible to convince teams about the need for automation.

 - Formulate post-automation steps like how redundant team members will be upskilled and which teams they can join.

 - IT/technology is the most important stakeholder as IT should be approving major tech purchases from a technical perspective.
 The important questions to ask are?

 - Did we buy any RPA technology before?
-For a list to check against, you can refer IT to our list of RPA companies.
+For a list to check against, you can refer procurement to our list of RPA companies.
 If there were previous RPA projects, then it is best to learn who the vendor was, outcome of the RPA roll-out and learn from previous experience.